 National Health Center Week is an annual celebration to raise awareness about the mission and accomplishments of America’s health centers over the past five decades.
-This year, the theme is Community Health Centers – The Chemistry for Strong Communities.

 Community health centers play an important role in addressing health care disparities.
 Launched in 1965 as an experiment to bring comprehensive primary care to medically-underserved communities, community health centers have grown steadily over the past 56 years.
 Not only do community health centers increase access to health care - they improve health on a community-wide basis.
 Services at health centers range from basic preventive care to advanced treatment for serious and chronic physical and mental health conditions.